 Environmental legislation and regulations have become increasingly important in recent years.
 As an owner of real property in Canada, the REIT is subject to various Canadian federal, provincial, territorial and municipal laws relating to environmental matters.
 In the event that the REIT acquires properties in the United States, it will also be subject to various U.S. federal, state and other environmental laws.
 Such laws provide that the REIT could be, or become, liable for environmental harm, damage or costs, including with respect to the release of hazardous, toxic or other regulated substances into the environment, and the removal or other remediation of hazardous, toxic or other regulated substances that may be present at or under its properties.
 Further, liability may be incurred by the REIT with respect to the release of such substances from or to the REIT's properties.
 These laws often impose liability regardless of whether the property owner knew of, or was responsible for, the presence of such substances.
-Additional liability may be incurred by the REIT with respect to the release of such substances to the release of such substances from the REIT's properties or with respect to the exposure of persons to such substances for the release of such substances from the REIT's properties or with respect to the exposure of persons to such substances.
+Additional liability may be incurred by the REIT with respect to the release of such substances from the REIT's properties to properties owned by third parties, including properties adjacent to the REIT's properties or with respect to the exposure of persons to such substances.
 These laws also govern the maintenance and removal of materials containing asbestos in the event of damage, demolition or renovation of a property and also govern emissions of, and exposure to, asbestos fibers in the air.
 Certain of the REIT's properties contain or might contain materials containing asbestos.
 The costs of investigation, removal and remediation of such substances, materials and/or contamination from the REIT's properties may be substantial and could materially adversely affect the REIT's financial condition and results of operations.